itz-mehraz/webproject-final-virtualvault/README.md

 composer install
 npm install
 3. Configure the Environment
-Copy the example environment file and update it with the correct database credentials and payment API keys:
+Copy the .env.example file and update it with your local environment settings (database credentials, API keys, etc.):

 bash
 Copy code
 cp .env.example .env
+After copying, open .env and configure the following:

+Database Configuration
+Payment API Keys
+Any other necessary credentials.
 4. Run Database Migrations
-Migrate the database:
+Run the migrations to create the necessary database tables:

 bash
 Copy code
 php artisan migrate
 5. Seed the Database (Optional)
-Populate the database with sample data:
+(Optional) Populate the database with sample data for testing:

 bash
 Copy code